chrlsjsph460/Disaster-Response-Pipeline-Project/README.md

 ## Screenshots
 ![Webapp Plots](PlotlyPlots.PNG "Webapp Plots")
     *The plots show that there is a large disparity in the number of positive cases.
 It may be possible to improve model by using resampling methods but this would have to be completed for each output individually.
+Alternatively, a model or models that utilizes the class_weight parameter can be used to account for the disparity in the number of positive cases.
+This will be done at a later date.
 Additionally, there are some examples with an unrealistic amount of words.
 These training examples can probably be deleted or word count can be added as a feature.*